THREE OF TWELVE:

 Station 2 is at the center.
 People come here to eat, shop, and party.
 It has cheaper resorts and hotels.
 If you are on a budget, this station has a lot to offer.

 We stayed at my friend’s usual go-to-place in Station 2.
-It’s not a fancy hotel or resort but it was quite decent and clean and only a few steps from the shore.
+It’s not a fancy hotel or resort.
+It’s somewhat like a B&B. It was quite decent and clean and only a few steps from the beach.
 I cannot remember its name since there was no signage visible.
-It was like a huge house with its rooms for rent.

 We thought of doing all the water acitivities during the first day so we can just bum and enjoy the beach for the remaining days.
 We walked around to look for great deals for parasailing and flying fish.
 I suggest you go directly to the operators for cheaper deals.
 They are located at Station 3.